mahil4711/fiat_vehicle_mqtt/README.md

 After downloading the software you just need to adjust the configfile fiat.cfg with the different settings for your MQTT server and your Uconnect account data.

 ## Using docker to run the software
-Just run "docker build -t <name>" and "docker-compose up -d" to configure and start a docker container running this software.
+In the download directory of this software just run "docker build -t fiat" and "docker-compose up -d" to configure and start a docker container named 'fiat' running this software.
+Maybe you want to adjust the TZ variable in "Dockerfile".

-## Running this software directly
+## Running this software from the command line
-You also need to
+The Debian packages "php-xml php-curl composer" (or similar ones from other distributions) needs to be installed.
+Afterwards run "composer install" in the directory where you have downloaded this software.
+Now run "php fiat_mqtt.php".